Let’s just get this out there:

 Why Effective Leaders Have Rules

-What sets Daniel apart is that his rules aren’t created out of arrogance or ego; they’re created because he knows the success of his business is directly related to the effectiveness and efficiency of his team.
+What sets Daniel apart from jerks, is that his rules aren’t created out of arrogance or ego; they’re created because he knows the success of his business is directly related to the effectiveness and efficiency of his team.

 As far as Daniel’s concerned, you can’t separate success from efficiency, nor can you separate efficiency from rules.
 Think about it: